jaiswalshash/Reach-Frontend/README.md

 ### How to use the application?

 Fill out the form, select the appropriate answers for yourself, and submit the form.
-If you're using the application for the first time, kindly wait for some time as we are using a free hosting service, and it takes a moment to spin up the server.
+If you're using the application for the first time, kindly wait for some time as I'm using a free hosting service, and it takes a moment to spin up the server.

 ### How to setup this project locally?

 The application has two parts: client and server.
 Due to hosting reasons, I have two different repositories for the application.
 Clone the [client](https://github.com/jaiswalshash/Reach-Frontend) repository and run the `npm install` command.
 After the installation is done, run the `npm start` command in your terminal.
-Clone the [server](https://github.com/jaiswalshash/Reach-Backend) repository and run `npm install`.
-After the installation is complete, create a `.env` file in the root directory and paste this in the file: `MONGODB_URI='mongodb+srv://jaiswalshashank123:jaiswal12345@rb-db.xoktvzv.mongodb.net/book_matching'`.
-Finally, run `node index.js`.